|

 Speaker: Ryan Dohrn, Emmy winning sales and leadership motivational speaker

-Sponsored Session - Center for Jewish History and YIVO
+Sponsored Session: Center for Jewish History and YIVO Institute for Jewish Research

 6:30 pm - 9:30 pm

-45th Annual Simon Rockower Awards Reception & Dinner Gala
+45th Annual Simon Rockower Awards Reception & Dinner Banquet

 Friday, June 5